-Name of associate Country of incorporation/ Principal place of business Inte in ec 2022 Principal activity Ringgit Voyage Sdn.
+Name of company Principal place of business/ Country of incorporation Effective in eq 2023 Principal activity Ringgit Voyage Sdn.
 Bhd.
 Malaysia 30% 30% Investment holding

-\ Associates not audited by BDO PLT or member firms.
+Associate not audited by BDO PLT or member firms.

-The Group has determined that it has the ability to exercise significant influence over the financial and operating policies of the investee company through representation in the Board of Directors of this associate.
+The above investment is accounted for as investment in associate by virtue of ability of the Group to exercise significant influence over the financial and operating policies of the investee company through representation in the Board of Directors of this associate.